googlegenomics/readthedocs/docs/source/use_cases/perform_quality_control_checks/qc_codelab.rst

 There are a collection of quality control checks for variants documented in codelab `Quality Control using Google Genomics`_.

 These methods were co-developed with researchers working on the Million Veterans Program data.
-You can see a diagram of their full pipeline and some additional quality control checks on https://github.com/StanfordBioinformatics/mvp_aaa_codelabs
+For more detail, please see `the paper <http://biorxiv.org/content/early/2015/12/24/035295>`__ and `diagram of their full pipeline <https://github.com/StanfordBioinformatics/mvp_aaa_codelabs/blob/master/README.md>`__ with some additional quality control checks on `github <https://github.com/StanfordBioinformatics/mvp_aaa_codelabs>`__.

 To make use of this codelab upon your own data: